The New York City Income Tax—Rates and Available Credits

 Tax Rates, Tax Credits, and Filing Information for NYC

-New York City is one of the few cities in the U.S. that have a personal income tax.
-New York City income tax is paid on your New York State income tax return.
-There are no deductions available, but there are separate credits for New York City income taxes.
+New York City is one of just a few cities in the U.S. that has a personal income tax.
+The tax is calculated and paid on your New York State income tax return.
+There are no deductions available, but the city offers some separate credits of its own.

 Who Has to Pay New York City Income Tax?

-Every income-earning individual, estate and trust residing in New York City must pay New York City personal income tax.
-Taxpayers who have lived in NYC for only part of the year calculate their tax based on the days lived in NYC.
+Every income-earning individual, estate, and trust residing or located in New York City must pay the New York City personal income tax.
+Taxpayers who lived in NYC for only part of the year can calculate their tax based on the number of days they lived in the city.

 New York City Income Tax Deductions

-New York City income tax is based on New York State taxable income, which is gross income less New York State tax deductions.
-There are no deductions specifically for New York City income tax.
+New York City's income tax is based on your New York State taxable income, which is your gross income less any New York State tax deductions you can claim.
+There are no tax deductions specifically for the New York City income tax.

 New York City Income Tax Credits

-- NYC Earned Income Credit: The New York City earned income credit is equal to 5% of your allowable federal earned income credit.
-Full-year residents and part-year residents of NYC who claimed the federal earned income credit may claim a New York City earned income credit.
-You may still qualify for an NYC earned income credit, even if you didn’t qualify for the state credit.
-This credit is refundable.
+The New York City earned income tax credit is equal to 5 percent of your allowable federal earned income tax credit.
+Full-year residents and part-year residents of NYC who claimed the federal earned income credit can claim the New York City earned income credit.

 Filing Your Return